 We loved the detailed descriptions of the array of characters that wander in and out of the pages of Mrs Dalloway.
 Every character in the book, no matter how minor, is named.
 As a reader you are effortlessly carried from thoughts in one character’s heads across to another’s, never really knowing who is going to be a mere passer-by in the story and who will become an instrumental character to the plot.

 The book felt to me strangely plotless.
 It is set on an ordinary London day and focuses in on the thoughts and wanderings of a tiny handful its residents.
 This book could almost have been written on any other day in time, including today, and with any other set of randomly selected people.
 I had the real sense of everything that happened to the characters being essentially unimportant in the grand scheme of two thousand years of London, like studying the minutiae of life in a rock pool on a five mile beach.

 Mrs Dalloway was published in 1925 and we were all struck by the description of the social and political landscape in which it was written, particularly the contrast of Clarissa’s frivolous party with Septimus’ struggles with what we would now identify as PTSD after his experiences of fighting during the first world war.
 After having read a little about Virginia Woolf before I started Mrs Dalloway I could really feel her grappling with her thoughts towards her own mental illnesses in Septimus’ plight.

-You are very welcome to join the online Bleak House Classic a Book Club.
-We choose one book every six weeks or so and discuss it here on my blog.
-You can also share your thoughts by commenting here or by posting a photo of the book on your instagram account.
-If you post on your account or stories, do tag @bleakhouse.london and use the hashtag #bleakhousebookclub so that I can join the conversation.
+You can share your thoughts by commenting here or by posting a photo of the book your instagram account.
+If you post on your account or stories, do tag @bleakhouse.london and use the hashtag #bleakhousebookclub as I’d love to join the conversation.